Connect with Bucks County’s 65,000 Jewish residents through cultural, educational and social activities.

 About Bucks County Kehillah

-The Bucks County Kehillah works with all these groups planning programs that have included Jewish and Israel festivals, live music concerts, thought-provoking speakers, collaborative holiday celebrations like its annual, public Hanukkah candle lighting, a Kehillah youth basketball league and much more.
+The Bucks County Kehillah works with all these groups planning programs that have included Jewish and Israel festivals, live music concerts, thought-provoking speakers, and collaborative holiday celebrations like the annual, public Hanukkah candle lighting.

 The Kehillah holds monthly meetings—to which all are welcome—made up of interested Jewish community members, vibrant volunteers, synagogue representatives, rabbis, and educators.
 It is a great opportunity to share ideas and hear what is going on in Jewish Bucks County.

 For ways to share your energy and ideas, contact Carrie at firstname.lastname@example.org.

 Sunday, December 10 | 1:00 p.m. – 3:00 p.m.

 All ages are welcome to help bring the light with Temple Judea and Bucks County Kehillah!
 Enjoy interactive candle lighting, singing, dancing, crafts, treat bags and, of course, doughnuts.
 Raffle baskets available for participants in support of Temple Judea.
 Advance registration is required.
 Walk-ins will not be accepted.
 To register, click here.

 Bucks County Synagogues and Organizations